 2014-2015 Community Development Team

-Residential Services Coordinators (RSCs)The Residential Services Coordinators are responsible for assisting with the overall management and leadership of a residential community comprised of over 650 graduate students.
-The RSCs are responsible for supervision of the Community Assistant team, and oversee an array of project areas include programming, community development, policy enforcement, and staff selection and training.
-Moreover, the Residential Services Coordinators serve as a vital link between the Office of Residential Services and other departments throughout the College community.
+Residential Services Coordinators (RSCs)The Residential Services Coordinators are responsible for assisting with the overall management and leadership of a residential community comprised of over 700 graduate students.
+The RSCs oversee an array of project areas, and serve as a vital link between the Office of Residential Services and other departments throughout the College community.

 Janine Martire, Email Address: firstname.lastname@example.org

 Community Assistants are part-time staff members who serve as a resource to all residents.
 Community Assistants are responsible for programming, community development, crisis intervention, and fostering a living environment that is supportive of and productive for all groups and individuals in the residence halls.

 Kenay Sudler, Floors 2-4.
 Email Address: email@example.com

 Kenay is a third year M.S. candidate in the Speech-Language Pathology program.
 She is pursuing the bilingual extension in her program, and plans to practice in English, Spanish, and Mandarin Chinese.
 Kenay is originally from Baltimore, but also has a deep love for Virginia, where she double majored in Linguistics and Psychology at the College of William and Mary.
 In her free time Kenay enjoys reading, cooking, playing board games, taking walks around the city, finding free and cheap events to go to, and volunteering.
 Kenay is excited to work with the TC residential community this year.